Kislaya-06/CODSOFT/README.md

-# 💻 CodSoft Internship – Final Project Submission
+# 💻 CodSoft Internship – Project Submissions

 > 🚀 This repository contains all three projects developed as part of my **@CodSoft Internship**.
 Each project explores a different area of Python — including object-oriented programming, GUI development, and game logic.